TripCu/ai-hotkey/README.md

 ## Hotkeys & Overlay
 1. Press the start key (default backtick `) to begin capture.
 2. Type your prompt and hit Enter — or press the clipboard key (default `\`) to send your clipboard instantly.
+3. Press the screenshot key (default `]`) to capture a region and send it straight to the vision model.
-3. Responses appear in the terminal and in a neon overlay pinned to the top‑right.
+4. Responses appear in the terminal and in a neon overlay pinned to the top‑right.
 Click or press Esc to dismiss; it auto-hides after `OVERLAY_DURATION` seconds.
-4. Press the exit key (default `ESC`) to stop the listener and shut everything down.
+5. Press the exit key (default `ESC`) to stop the listener and shut everything down.

 ## Configuration (`.env`)
 | Key | Description |